Tsekho/MRBT/readme.md

 ## Theory

 | !["Red-Black Merkle Tree"](./_figures/fig1.png) |
 | :---------------------------------------------: |
 |    Red-Black Merkle Tree with fictive leaf.     |

 See the [original implementation](#references) for basic understanding.

 We added fictive leaf with infinity key to the original implementation.
-That way data structure acquires strict key bijection between internal nodes and leaves (each finite leaf has key of its closest ancestor in whose left subtree it lies).
+This way, data structure acquires strict key bijection between internal nodes and leaves: each finite leaf has key of its closest ancestor in whose left subtree it lies and each internal node has key of largest key in its left subtree.

 Data is stored in finite keyed leaves of Red-Black Tree.
 Each node has also a pair of digests similar to Merkle trees for data authentication.

+Additionally, leaves were linked with corresponding internal nodes and tied in doubly linked list for more efficient operations execution and better iteration over stored data.

+Merkle augmentation helps to identify equal subtrees which used in efficient difference estimation of similar structures.

 ## Usage